 SSH client on macOS and Linux

-Starting April 14 2025, SSH login to Puhti and Mahti will only work using
+Since April 14th 2025, connecting to Puhti and Mahti over SSH only works

-SSH keys added in MyCSC.
-Password authentication and public keys stored in
+using SSH keys added in MyCSC.
+Password authentication and public keys

 Read the detailed instructions on setting up and using SSH keys.